asdofindia/service-manager/README.md

 In the object form, the action can also contain a `webhook` property.
 The path segment specified here will be added to the URL scheme `:8080/webhook/{path-segment}`.
 So, if your action has "webhook" property set to "trigger-action-1", say, visiting the URL `:8080/webhook/trigger-action-1` will trigger the correspoding `run` script.

 This can be used as webhook for github, gitlab, etc

+If you want webhook calls made close to each other to run multiple shells (possibly running simultaneously), you can turn `allowParallelExecution` to `true`